Support estimation in high-dimensional heteroscedastic mean regression: Introduction

 In this paper, in the random design, heteroscedastic regression model \eqref{generalregressionmodel} we show sign-consistency and optimal rates of convergence in the $\ell_\infty$ norm for a computationally feasible estimator with the adaptive LASSO penalty and the following variant of the Huber loss function, sometimes called pseudo Huber loss,

 as proposed by \citet{charbonnier}.
-In contrast to the Huber loss, $l_\alpha$ is smooth and strictly convex.
-We require only slightly more than second moments for the errors.
-In our proofs we combine and extend methods from \citet{Fan2017}, \citet{Sun2019}, \citet{Loh2017} and \citet{Zhou2009}.
+Compared to the Huber loss, $l_\alpha$ is smooth and strictly convex, which facilitates our theoretical analysis.
+While not exactly equal to $x^2$ it approximates the squared loss sufficiently closely for $|x| \leq \alpha^{-1}$ so that mean estimation remains possible, while for large values of $|x|$ it keeps the robustness of the Huber loss.
+Our numerical experiments show little difference between the estimators based on the classical and the pseudo Huber loss functions.
+For the errors we require only slightly more than second moments.
+The major novel issue in the proofs is that the supports of the target parameter in the linear mean regression model and its robustified version may differ even for small values of the tuning parameter of the Huber loss function.

+In our numerical experiments we connect to the recent literature on variable selection with the knockoff methodology and false discovery rate (FDR) control \citep{barber2015controlling, weinstein2020}.
+Robust versions of both the LASSO as well as the adaptive LASSO are investigated in combination with knockoffs.
+We consider simulation settings which are favorable as well as hard for sign recovery as theoretically determined by the Donoho-Tanner threshold \citep{donoho2009}.
+Overall, the robust version of the adaptive LASSO together with a knockoff threshold shows convincing numerical performance.

 The paper is organized as follows.
-In Section \ref{sec:estimator} we introduce the estimator and set up some notation to precisely formulate the problem.
-Section \ref{sec:mainresults} has the main result of the paper in a qualitative form, where we focus on the orders and discard exact constants.
-After reporting on the results of numerical experiments in Section \ref{sec:sims}, we present more precise versions of our results together with the main steps of the proofs in Section \ref{sec:proofmainsteps}.
-Section \ref{sec:conclusions} concludes, while technical proofs are deferred to the supplement in Section \ref{sec:proofstechnical}.
+In Section \ref{sec:estimator} we introduce the estimator and set up some notation.
+Section \ref{sec:mainresults} contains the main results of the paper.
+After reporting on numerical experiments in Section \ref{sec:sims}, we present a real-data illustration in Section \ref{sec:realdata}.
+Section \ref{sec:conclusions} concludes, while main steps of the proofs are presented in Section \ref{sec:proofmainsteps}.
+Additional technical proofs as well as additional simulations are contained in the supplementary appendix.